Parents putting tracking devices in their child's backpack raises concerns

 "There are obvious perks on being able to track your child in a world we've seen problems with abductions and things of that nature," he said.
 "On the ethical question, there are ideas of trust, what age do you do this up to?"

 “A lot of parents are talking about it.
-Her dad, my other two daughters,” said one grandmother.
-“I kind of think it’s a good idea, because our worst fear is losing her and not knowing where she is.
-But I know everyone talks about privacy and other people being able to find out where she is.”
+Her dad, my other two daughters,” one grandmother said.
+"I kind of think it's a good idea because our worst fear is losing her and not knowing where she is.
+But I know everyone talks about privacy and other people being able to find out where she is."

 It's a possible sign of the times.

-“Well the world is getting weird and crazy,” said Junie Isaac, a mother of two kids.
+"Well, the world is getting weird and crazy," Junie Isaac, a mother of two kids, said.

 Crowetz said security concerns are always a possibility.

-“We know lots of cases of air tags being used to do bad things,” he said.
-“We know the bad guys use air tags.
-Would they be able to use them in a case of tracking a child, ya know?
-Unlikely right now, but bad guys would be very open to trying to discover a vulnerability in the situation.”
+"We know lots of cases of AirTags being used to do bad things," he said.
+"We know the bad guys use AirTags.
+Would they be able to use them in a case of tracking a child?
+You know, unlikely right now, but bad guys would be very open to trying to discover a vulnerability in the situation."

 Crowetz pointed to cases of stalking.